mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Normal fixed addressing format is a special case of :ref:`normal addressing <knowledge-base-can-normal-addressing>` in which the mapping of the address information into the CAN identifier is further defined.

-.. note:: For normal fixed addressing, only 29-bit (extended) CAN Identifiers are allowed.
+.. note:: With normal fixed addressing, only 29-bit (extended) CAN Identifiers are allowed.

 Following parameters specifies `Network Address Information`_ when Normal Fixed Addressing is used:
  - CAN ID (with embedded **Target Address** and **Source Address**)